Approximation of optimization problems with constraints through kernel Sum-Of-Squares: Theoretical results

 \item The set $\Kcons$ is a compact set with samples $\hat{X}=\{x_m\}_{m\in[M]}\subset \Kcons$ chosen such that $\b K_{\phi,\hat{X}}=[k_\phi(x_i,x_j)]_{i,j\in[M]}$ is invertible.

 \item For any $x\in\Kcons$ there exists $\b z_x\in\R^P$ such that $\b C(x)\b z_x>0$ and the functions of $\HK$ when restricted to $\Kcons$ are dense in $C^0(\Kcons,\R^P)$.

-\item The objective $\Lcal$ is lower bounded over $\HK$, has full domain, i.e.\ $\HK \subset \Dom(\Lcal)$, and its sublevel sets are weakly compact\footnote{A set is weakly compact if every sequence in it has a weakly converging subsequence to an element of the set \citep[see][Section 2.4.4]{attouch14variational}.} in $\HK$.
+\item The objective $\Lcal$ is lower bounded over $\HK$, has full domain, i.e.\ $\HK \subset \Dom(\Lcal)$, and its sublevel sets are weakly compact\footnote{A subset of a Hilbert space is weakly compact if every sequence in it has a weakly converging subsequence to an element of the set \citep[see][Section 2.4.4]{attouch14variational}.} in $\HK$.